 Activity Led By Frequency Conduct comprehensive orientation to familiarize new staff members with the CEMP, including PEP specific plans, the facility layout, and emergency resources.
-HR Manager and Nurse Educator and Safety Officer Orientation held on the first day of employment.
+HR Manager and Director of Quality and Education Orientation held on the first day of employment.
 Incorporate into annual educational update training schedule to ensure that all staff are trained on the use of the CEMP, including PEP specific plans, and core preparedness concepts.
-Nurse Educator or DON Annually and as needed Maintain records of staff completion of training.
-Nurse Educator or DON Ongoing Ensure that residents are aware appropriately of the CEMP, including PEP specific plans, including what to expect of the facility before, during, and after an incident.
+Director of Quality and Education Annually and as needed

+Activity Led By Frequency Maintain records of staff completion of training.
+Director of Quality and Education Ongoing Ensure that residents are aware appropriately of the CEMP, including PEP specific plans, including what to expect of the facility before, during, and after an incident.
 Facility Administrator Upon admission and minimally on an annual basis Repeat briefly at time of incident.
 Identify specific training requirements for individuals serving in Incident Management Team positions.
 Facility Administrator Ongoing Determine appropriate exercises and drills (based on HVA) to properly simulate emergency situations.
 Facility Administrator Ongoing